To Argue, Argument, Argumentation, Argumentative:

 “We can actually win or lose arguments” (1980, p.
 4)

-If interlinguistic comparisons can tell something about words used as concepts, note that, in French, the first series of metaphors easily translates word-for-word; but the expression “we can actually win or lose arguments”, does not.
-The words to argue, argument, and argumentation have clearly recognizable counterparts in French or Spanish, or in the Romance languages at large:
+If interlinguistic comparisons can tell anything about words used as concepts, note that, in French, the first set of metaphors is easily translated word for word; but the expression “we can actually win or lose arguments” is not.

 French argumenter, argument, argumentation